Engin-Boot/no-oggy-in-cs-anudeepthika/README.md

-# Collections Exercise

-## Intentions
-To remove the names starting with "oggy" from the given list.
+I want to remove the names starting with "oggy" from the given list.